farrokhi/dnsdiag/README.md

  [*] public DNS server is next to an invisible hop (probably a firewall)
 ```

+Using `--expert` will instruct dnstraceroute to print expert hints (such as warnings of possible DNS traffic hijacking).

 # dnseval
 dnseval is a bulk ping utility that sends an arbitrary DNS query to a give list
 of DNS servers.
 This script is meant for comparing response time of multiple